gmc-code/PC-Microbit-Extension/docs/bots/LEDs/LEDs.rst

 ----

-| Repeatedly display random colours on the 4 LEDs connected to pin8.
+| Repeatedly display random colors on the 4 LEDs connected to pin8.

 .. code-block:: python